 The presence of an X at the end of an ISBN code is due to the method of calculating the checksum.
 For ISBN 10, the last digit is the check digit, it is calculated using a formula which involves a weighted sum of the first nine digits of the ISBN modulo 11.
 When this sum is equal to 10, instead of representing this number by the 2 digits 10, it was decided to use X to remain at 10 characters in the ISBN.

 dCode retains ownership of the "ISBN Book Code" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "ISBN Book Code" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "ISBN Book Code" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "ISBN Book Code" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "ISBN Book Code" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "ISBN Book Code" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "ISBN Book Code" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.